 Mark Making booklet contains a range of advice and ideas to help you to support your child with their writing (mark making).

 One of the ways children develop literacy and early reading skills is to retell favourite stories using a storyboard.
-Here is the story of The Little Red Hen.
-You could try this at home with one of your favourite stories.
+The photo below shows a storyboard we made of the Little Red Hen.
+You can make a story board at home together with your child.